The Breed

 Irish Cob

-The Irish Cob is a Traditional Cob breed type native to Ireland The Irish Cob evolved because Traditional Cobs were mostly bred bigger (taller and leggier) and usually hairier in Ireland than in the UK.
-Because the Irish Cob was bred to be a bigger (taller and leggier) Traditional Cob usually with a good riding type shoulder and handsome straight head, it is the bigger (taller & leggier) and athletically built and versatile dual-purpose (ride and drive) up to 170cms Irish Cob originally from Ireland (and therefore with Irish ancestral pedigree) that from the mid-1990s made the Traditional Cob breed so popular as a leisure horse not just in Ireland and the UK but also in countries such as Germany, Holland, France, Belgium, Sweden, Denmark, Finland, Czech Republic, Spain, Italy and also in the USA and Australia, etc.
+The Irish Cob is a versatile ride and drive under 170 cm Traditional Cob.
+It is this versatile ride-and-drive Traditional Cob, with its handsome straight head, that in the 1990s made the Traditional Cob so popular as a leisure horse, not just in Ireland and the UK, but also in countries such as Germany, Holland, France, Belgium, Sweden, Denmark, Finland, Czech Republic, Spain, Italy and also in the USA and Australia, etc.

-In addition, to be being ridden and shown worldwide in their full 'traditional splendour' of abundant leg feathering and long thick flowing mane and tail clipped out and hogged the Irish Cob remains a common sight on the hunting fields of Ireland and the UK as well as in cob showing classes both in Ireland and the UK.
-Some of the most renowned Irish-bred Traditional Cob stallions that contributed to Irish and UK Traditional Cob breeding are The Lion King, The Road Sweeper, The Old Coal Horse, The Lob and The Henry Horse.
+In addition to being ridden and shown worldwide in its full 'traditional splendor' of abundant leg feathering and long thick flowing mane and tail, clipped out and hogged the Irish Cob remains a common sight on the hunting fields of Ireland and the UK as well as in cob showing classes both in Ireland and England.

 Gypsy Cob